clstaub/Predicting_Hospital_Readmissions/README.md

 <img src='img/pair_plot.png'>

 Extraction of numeric columns and plotting in a pairplot did not yield any strong correlations.
 The columns with integer values did not provide a lot of insight.
 These int columns are largely nominal and interval variables which explains their lack of fruitful information in the pairplots generated above.

-A good next step would be to evaluate all the values that each feature contains.
+A good next step would be to evaluate the unique values that each feature contains.
 If the feature contains a large amount of values (i.e. Patient ID, encounter ID) we will just take a count of the unique values in the column.